CumulusNetworks/docs/content/nvidia-air-v2/Custom-Topology.md

        eth1:            <-------------------
          dhcp4: true    <-------------------
    ```
-3. Apply the config:
+3. Apply the configuration:
    ```
    ubuntu@my-image:~$ sudo netplan apply
    ```
-4. Recreate the service in DSX Air and try to connect again.
+4. Recreate the service in DSX Air and attempt to connect again.

 ### OOB Management Network